Format

 Posters will be displayed at the rear of the main symposium room.

-There will be two dedicated poster sessions during the symposium
+There will be four dedicated poster sessions during the symposium

 Outside of these times delegates are welcome to browse posters when the talks are not ongoing